Gaussian-Mixture-Model Q-Functions for Policy Iteration in Reinforcement Learning: Policy Iteration by Riemannian Optimization

-The solution to \eqref{parameters.task} relies on a standard steepest-gradient-descent scheme with an Armijo-type line search~\cite[\S4.6.3]{Absil:OptimManifolds:08}, detailed in \cref{algo:armijo} and invoked in line~\ref{algo:update.omega} of the policy-evaluation step in the PI \cref{algo:PI}---see also \cref{fig:retraction}.
+The solution to \eqref{parameters.task} relies on a standard steepest-gradient-descent scheme on Riemannian manifold detailed in \cref{algo:armijo} and invoked in line~\ref{algo:update.omega} of the policy-evaluation step in the PI \cref{algo:PI}---see also \cref{fig:retraction}.
 To apply \cref{algo:armijo}, the gradients in line~\ref{algo:compute.grads} of the same algorithm must be evaluated, and their closed-form expressions are provided in the following \cref{prop:gradients}.
 To avoid also unnecessary clutter in notations, the superscript $(n)$ on the generated data is often omitted.